SS20. Waste and degrowth

 • Related track(s): 4.
 Political economy and political ecology / 8.
 Energy, resources, and energy/matter flow analyses

-• Organizers: Vico, Daniele (University of Barcelona, Barcelona, Spain); Demaria, Federico (University of Barcelona, Barcelona, Spain); D'Alisa, Giacomo (Institute of Environmental Science and Technology (ICTA), Autonomous University of Barcelona, Spain)
+• Organizers: Vico, Daniele (University of Barcelona, Barcelona, Spain); Demaria, Federico (University of Barcelona, Barcelona, Spain); D'Alisa, Giacomo (Institute of Environmental Science and Technology (ICTA), Autonomous University of Barcelona, Spain); Emmery, Irma (Centre for Sustainable Development, Ghent University, Belgium)

 Full description